Team-Gucci-Gang/DevBook/README.md

 - Follow users with similar profiles
 - Search users by the programming languages they know
 - Chat with users in real-time
-- Get notified for upcoming Fellowship events
+- Get notified for upcoming events

 ---